ermongroup/cs228-notes/preliminaries/probabilityreview/index.md

 ## 2.1 Cumulative distribution functions

 In order to specify the probability measures used when dealing with random variables, it is often convenient to specify alternative functions (CDFs, PDFs, and PMFs) from which the probability measure governing an experiment immediately follows.
 In this section and the next two sections, we describe each of these types of functions in turn.
-A cumulative distribution function (CDF) is a function $$F_X : I\!R → [0, 1]$$ which specifies a probability measure as,
+A cumulative distribution function (CDF) is a function $$F_X : I\!R \rightarrow [0, 1]$$ which specifies a probability measure as,
 \begin{equation}
 F_X(x) = P(X \leq x)
 \end{equation}